baburton/Inkpad/README.md

 Inkpad is a vector illustration app designed from scratch for the iPad.
 It supports paths, compound paths, text, images, groups, masks, gradient fills, and an unlimited number of layers.

 Inkpad was designed with performance in mind – it can easily handle drawings with hundreds to thousands of shapes without bogging down.
-Export your finished illustrations directly to your Dropbox as SVG or PDF.
+Export your finished illustrations in a variety of formats, such as SVG or PDF.

 Features: